Kyp Malone

-David Kyp Joel Malone (born February 27, 1973) is an American multi-instrumentalist and member of the bands TV on the Radio, Iran, Rain Machine, and Ice Balloons.
+Kyp Malone (born February 27, 1973) is an American multi-instrumentalist and member of the bands TV on the Radio, Iran, Rain Machine, and Ice Balloons.

 Biography

-Malone grew up in Moon Township, Pennsylvania and moved to New Jersey for High School.
+Malone grew up in Moon Township, Pennsylvania and moved to New Jersey for high school.
 He graduated from North Hunterdon High School in 1991.

 Malone formed the band Iran with film director/singer/songwriter Aaron Aites in 2000.